Genetic studies on Sami: Z

 The Itel'men and Koryak populations live on the Kamchatka peninsula, the former in the south and the latter in the very north.

 Autosomal DNA

-Autosomal genetic analyses found that the Sámi people cluster together with other Europeans, but also carry a significant amount of genome originating from a Siberian source population, best represented by the Khanty people.
-The specific Siberian like ancestry is proposed to have arrived to Northeast Europe during the early Iron Age, linked to the arrival of Uralic languages.
+Autosomal genetic analyses have found that the Sámi people cluster in a distinct position, shifted away from other Europeans, with a significant proportion of the genome originating from a Neo-Siberian source population, best represented by the Nganasan people.
+The specific Siberian-like ancestry is proposed to have arrived in Northeast Europe during the early Iron Age, linked to the arrival of Uralic languages.
 The Siberian component is estimated to make up roughly 25%.
 The Mesolithic "Western European Hunter-Gatherer" (WHG) component is close to 15%, while that of the Neolithic "European early farmer" (LBK) is 10%.
 About 50% is associated with the Bronze Age "Yamna" component, the earliest trace of which is observed in the Pit–Comb Ware culture in Estonia, but in a 2.5-fold lower percentage.